York University Libraries: History

 The first York library opened in 1961 at Glendon College and was housed in Falconer Hall.
 In 1963 the library moved to its own building, named after recent Ontario premier Leslie Frost.

-The first library on the large Keele campus was the Steacie Science Library (now the Science and Engineering Library), which opened in 1965, and was named after chemist Edgar William Richard Steacie.
+The first library on the large Keele campus was the Steacie Science Library (now the Steacie Science and Engineering Library), which opened in 1965, and was named after chemist Edgar William Richard Steacie.

 The large W.P.
 Scott Library opened in 1971.
 The need to build an appropriate collection in a short space of time was immediate and pressing.
 Accordingly, chief librarian Thomas F. O'Connell, formerly at the Harvard Library, made arrangements to purchase the entire stock of two bookstores: the Starr Book Company in Boston and Librarie Ducharme in Montreal.
 An early decision was also made not to duplicate research strengths at the University of Toronto and soon the Libraries owned impressive collections in American history, French Canadiana, and later sociology and psychology.
 Archibald Macleish was awarded an honorary degree at a special convocation at the official opening of the building on 30 October 1971.

 Branches

 The system has four branches, one containing two smaller libraries and an archives.
+At the main Keele Campus: